 Indicator Definition Additional boundary Unit Women recruited (exempt population) Percentage of women recruited in exempt and above population during the year.
 Exempts and above include Exempts, Managers, General Managers, Vice Presidents and Executive Vice Presidents.
-Sites in consolidated financial statement Hours Managers who left on a voluntary basis x100 Average management population during the year X100 Exempt employees are monthly salaried employees, pa agreed amount for the whole job, not eligible for overtir regardless the amount of time or efforts required to con the work.
-Employees having their working time measure through clock machine or equivalent system are not exe ne nplete d Women on key positions Percentage of Managers and above positions with women incumbent.
-Sites in consolidated financial statement % succession plans (general managers and above positions) Number of female candidates on General Managers and above succession plans ×100 Total number of candidates on General Managers and above succession plans XIUU
+Sites where ArcelorMittal manages HR processes Hours Women all new hires (exempt and above) ×100 all new hires (exempt and above) Exempt employees are monthly salaried employees, paragreed amount for the whole job, not eligible for overtin regardless the amount of time or efforts required to conthe work.
+Employees having their working time measured through clock machine or equivalent system are not executed. ne nplete d Women on key positions Percentage of Managers and above positions with women incumbent.
+Sites where ArcelorMittal % succession plans Number of female candidates on General Managers and above succession plans 100 manages HR processes Independently assured by DNV (general managers and above positions) Total number of candidates on General Managers and above succession plans x100 Women Percentage of women out of total workforce.
+Sites where % in the workforce Women in the workforce .100 ArcelorMittal manages HR WOIKIOICE Total workforce x100 processes